neondatabase/website/content/docs/functions/json_each.md

 We can go over all the fields in the profile `JSON` object using `json_each`, and produce a row for each key-value pair.

-Query:
 ```sql
 SELECT key, value
 FROM json_each('{"username": "johndoe", "age": 30, "email": "johndoe@example.com"}');
 ```

-This query returns the following:
+This query returns the following results:

 ```text
 | key      | value                 |
 |----------|-----------------------|